 In 2018 Steve's string arrangements can be heard on BØRNS' release Blue Madonna on Interscope Records.

-Currently he is musical director and preparing for an upcoming tour with the mythical
+He is musical director for the mythical Tony Clifton.

 The 2017 Leonard Cohen Tribute 'Tower of Song' is being broadcast throughout the US on PBS affiliates.